cmorten/deno-rollup/README.md

 [Rollup](https://github.com/rollup/rollup) is a module bundler for JavaScript which compiles small pieces of code into something larger and more complex, such as a library or application.

-This library extends Rollup so that it can be used in Deno.
-Rollup is designed for use in NodeJS, with all the code on the local file-system, and dependent packages pre-installed in `node_modules`.
-Deno knows nothing about packages or `node_modules`, but it can load modules from both the local file-system and remote URLs.
-So deno-rollup uses the browser version of Rollup, using `file://` URLs to access the local file-system.
-Many CJS modules can be loaded via a proxy server such as JSPM or `esm.sh`, which convert CJS to ES modules.
-Package references can be mapped to URLs using the import map plugin (see below).
-The end result is that external dependencies can be included in a build without having to be installed on the local file-system.
+This library extends Rollup so that it can be used in Deno - supporting core Deno features out-of-the-box such as URL imports, Typescript and JSX.

 ## Installation